Who could replace Joe Biden as the 2024 Democratic nominee?

 Gov. Josh Shapiro of Pennsylvania

-Shapiro, 51, gained notoriety for besting a far-right opponent in the state's 2022 governor's race, allowing the party to hold on to the governor's mansion and becoming the first to succeed a member of his own party as governor in nearly six decades.
-Since then, the governor of the key battleground state has navigated a divided government in the state legislature, and has become known as a …
+Shapiro, 51, gained national attention for besting a far-right opponent in the state's 2022 governor's race, allowing Democrats to hold on to the governor's mansion in a key battleground state.
+Since then, he has navigated a divided government in the state legislature.

+Following Mr. Biden's announcement, Shapiro issued a statement endorsing Harris for the nomination.

+"Kamala Harris is a patriot worthy of our support and she will continue the work of generations of Americans who came before us to perfect our union, protect our democracy, and advance real freedom.
+She has served the country honorably as Vice President and she is ready to be President," he wrote.

 Sen. Raphael Warnock of Georgia